Likqez/Likqez/README.md

 # Lukas Lanzner - Likqez

 <br>
 Hello everyone, I'm Lukas, 16 years old, and I'm from Stuttgart.
 I am always trying to expand my knowledge and perfect my skills.
-Working in projects is fun for me.
+Working on projects is fun for me.
 Feel free to contact me via Telegram or other ways :) <br>

- 🔭 I’m currently working on cool software for [@dotSpaceTeam](https://github.com/dotSpaceTeam)
+ 🔭 I’m currently working on software solutions for [@dotSpaceTeam](https://github.com/dotSpaceTeam)

- 🌱 I’m currently learning K8s and python

  👯 I’m looking to collaborate on java projects